F1sh-2/Learning-Journal/Tutorial Content/DragandDropTutorial.md

 # drag and drop
 welcome to this tutorial
+# what you will need to have knowledge in
+.Github
+.know basic code
+.be able to access unity
+.have a laptop or computer.
-you will need these applications to begin the drag and drop system in unity:
+# you will need these applications to begin the drag and drop system in unity:
 Unity
 Visual Studio
 Github-only if you would want to wrightup anything about the code you have done or general progress.